CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_mcmc.md

-# Setting up a yaml parameter file for cobaya mcmc mode
+# Setting up an mcmc run with cobaya

 Here is the structure of the yaml file when we are asked about determining posterior distributions using a likelihood.
 If one is simply evaluating a likelihood at some parameter values, they should not use `mcmc` but `evaluate` (see cobaya_evaluate.md).